Which Parts Of The Brain Affect Memory Function?

 The brain is a complex organ, and experts are still learning about how it functions.

 Memory helps us learn, socialize, make decisions, and interpret the world around us.
 So, it can be helpful to understand how the brain manipulates memory, particularly when faced with memory disorders, a head injury, or similar memory-related challenges.
-Below, we’re going to discuss the areas of the brain that are implicated in memory creation, storage, recall, and loss.
+Below, we’re going to discuss the parts of the brain that are implicated in:

 How memory works on a cellular level

 Neurons, or nerve cells, are responsible for much of our functioning.
 Neurons are not like other cells.
-They do not divide, and if they die, they are not replaced.
+They do not divide, and in the case of cell death, they are not replaced.
 (This is why most memory loss is permanent.)
-On average the human brain has around 86 billion neurons or brain cells.
+On average, the human brain has around 86 billion neurons or brain cells.

 Neurons communicate with one another through synaptic connectors, often called synapses.
 There are over a trillion synapses in the brain that facilitate the transfer of information between neurons.
 With this complex system, it is estimated that humans have a memory capacity of up to 2,500 terabytes worth of data.

-The neurons work together through the synapses to encode or retrieve information from memory.
+The neurons work together through the synapses to facilitate encoding memories and retrieving information from memory.
 The process is electrical as well as electrochemical, with neurotransmitters like dopamine and serotonin helping the neurons communicate.

 What part of the brain creates and stores memories?
 The role of the hippocampus

+Understanding how memory works requires knowledge of how the hippocampus functions.
 The hippocampus is a small organ of its own situated in the medial temporal lobe of the brain.
-The hippocampus is responsible primarily for memory, but also spatial navigation and behavioral inhibition.
-A healthy hippocampus is vital to the creation of new memories and retrieval of stored memories.
+The hippocampus is responsible primarily for memory, specifically normal recognition memory, but also for spatial memory and behavioral inhibition.
+A healthy hippocampus is vital to the creation of new memories and the retrieval of stored memories.

 Damaging this part of the brain